BerserkingIdiot/flatland_quick_start_ros1/README.md

 Follow the instructions in the official [ROS installation guide](http://wiki.ros.org/noetic/Installation/Ubuntu).
 It is recommended to at least install the desktop version, as some tools that will be used here are already contained within.

-Note: From this point on, it is assumed that every terminal has sourced the _setup.bash_ script as indicated in section 1.5 of the installation guide.
+**Important Note**: From this point on, it is assumed that every terminal has sourced the _setup.bash_ script as indicated in section 1.5 of the installation guide.
 Without this, you will not be able to use ROS or any of its tools.

 ### Workspace Setup